khulnasoft-lab/design.khulnasoft.com/contents/brand-logo/logomark.md

 1. Do not apply drop shadow or effects to the mark
 1. Do not add any other graphic elements to the mark
 1. Do not distort the mark in any way
+1. Do not personify the logo (e.g. create a mascot)
 1. Do not use the mark as a framing device for imagery